Mils-1/Data-Structures-Practice/README.md

 # Data-Structures-Practice

-- This repo exists for interview prep and practice
+- This repo exists simply for interview prep and practice